c-sanders/ScaleAndSetSize/README.md

 pixels), of one or more image files.

 This GIMP Plugin - hereafter referred to simply as a Plugin, is implemented using the Python programming language and is available in 3 different variants.
-Each of these three variants is implemented by a different Python function and these three Python functions are called;
+Each of these three variants is implemented by a different Python function and in turn, these three Python functions are called;

 * scale_and_set_size_interactive
 * scale_and_set_size_file_noninteractive